erinrwhite/jadeite/_posts/2025-09-28-simple-analytics.md

 I've worked with a number of web analytics tools over the years - AwStats, Urchin, Google Analytics, Matomo.
 GA is the giant player because it is free and thus ubiquitous.
 (Check out the [Google Analytics stats on BuiltWith](https://trends.builtwith.com/analytics/Google-Analytics/) if you want to truly see how popular it is.)
 And as the adage goes, when a product with this many features is free, it's because you and your users are the product.

-Beyond the privacy concerns, I also just don't need all of that!
-I get overwhelmed when I log into Google Analytics for other projects I'm working on because the UI is just so impenetrable.
+Beyond my privacy concerns with Google Analytics, I just don't need all of that!
+I get overwhelmed when I log in to check on other projects I'm working on because the UI is just so impenetrable.
 I don't need all that data, and I certainly don't need to be calling all those Javascript files and trackers all over my website.

 When I started looking at alternatives, I wanted a tool that: